1. Macquarie University

 School excursions

 The Gale History Museum offers a number of excursion opportunities for school students.
-Our current programs includes
+Our current programs includes:

-• Stage 1-2 Geography: Waterways as special places
+• Stage 1-2 Geography: Waterways as special places (submit an enquiry)

-• Stage 1-3 History Colonial Australia: The White Hart Inn a colonial way-station in Western Sydney
+• Stage 1-3 History Colonial Australia: The White Hart Inn a colonial way-station in Western Sydney (submit an enquiry)

 Forum of Pompeii and Vesuvius